OfficeDev/teams-toolkit/docs/fx-core/switch-tenant-or-subscription-help.md

 3. `state.local.json` file in .fx/states folder will be overwritten with the information of new resources in the new M365 tenant.
 If the project requires AAD, `local.userdata` will be overwritten with the new client secret.

 ### Provision in a Remote Environment
-You could provision resources in a remote environment with one M365 account and then re-provision in the same environment but with another M365 account.
+You could provision resources in a remote environment with one M365 tenant and then re-provision in the same environment but with another M365 tenant.
 To do this, you only need to:
 1. Sign out of the current M365 account.
 2. Sign in to the new account.
 3. Start provision in the selected environment.